jazlopez/shgh-ops/README.md

 ### CB SERVER

-CB requests will pass thru my own server at jlopez.mx.Check w/me on port spec .
+- CB requests will pass thru my own server at jlopez.mx.Check w/me on port spec .
-UDP is supported
+- UDP is supported

-MSIS Active Directory Look Up to sycn users
+- MSIS Active Directory Look Up to sycn users

+### OUTBOUND QUOTA

+- As defined in \AS\MS\User\Tree\Data\ No bridged to modify quota from my server.

+### INBOUND QUOTA

+- No limit.
+Spec on port | FIrewall enabled for abuse.
+Ban 10 years.